MarolaSA/data-analyst-marola/README.md

   - For Data Analysis, *Athena*
   - For Data Visualization, *Excel* or *Amazon Quicksight*
   - For Data Publishing, *EC2*
-  - For Data monitoring, *CloudWatch*
+  - For Data Monitoring, *CloudWatch*

 #### Data Wrangling
 - Implementation, *Amazon Web Services*